auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Other methods

-The following methods have been removed and have no replacement, as they rely on deprecated endpoints:
+The following methods were removed and have no replacement, as they rely on deprecated endpoints:

 - `loginSocial(token:connection:scope:parameters:)`
 - `delegation(withParameters:)`

 ### Web Auth

 Auth0.swift now only supports the [authorization code flow with PKCE](https://auth0.com/blog/oauth-2-best-practices-for-native-apps/), which is used by default.
-For this reason, the following methods have been removed from the Web Auth builder:
+For this reason, the following methods were removed from the Web Auth builder:

 - `usingImplicitGrant()`
 - `responseType(_:)`